home-assistant/home-assistant.io/source/_components/light.hue.markdown

 How do you find these names?

 The easiest way to do this is only use the scenes from the 2nd generation Hue app.
-That is organized by Room (Group) and Scene Name.
-Use the values of Room name and Scene name that you see in the app.
+That is organized by room (group) and scene Name.
+Use the values of room name and scene name that you see in the app.
 You can test these work on the `dev-service` console of your Home Assistant instance.

 Alternatively, you can dump all rooms and scene names using this [gist](https://gist.github.com/sdague/5479b632e0fce931951c0636c39a9578).
 This does **not** tell you which groups and scenes work together but it's sufficient to get values that you can test in the `dev-service` console.

 *** Caveats ***

-The Hue API doesn't activate Scenes directly, only on a Hue Group (typically Rooms, especially if using the 2nd gen app).
+The Hue API doesn't activate scenes directly, only on a Hue Group (typically rooms, especially if using the 2nd gen app).
 But Hue Scenes don't actually reference their group.
 So heuristic matching is used.

-Neither Group names or Scene names are guaranteed unique in Hue.
+Neither group names or scene names are guaranteed unique in Hue.
 If you are getting non deterministic behavior, adjust your Hue scenes via the App to be more identifying.

-The Hue hub has limitted spaces for Scenes, and will delete Scenes if new ones get created that would overflow that space.
-The API docs say this is based on Least Recently Used.
+The Hue hub has limitted spaces for scenes, and will delete scenes if new ones get created that would overflow that space.
+The API docs say this is based on "Least Recently Used".